Hamtramck, Michigan: Ethnic groups

 Historically, Hamtramck received a lot of immigration from Eastern Europe.
 In the 20th century, Hamtramck was mostly Polish.
-George Tysh of the Metro Times stated that "In the early days of the auto industry, Hamtramck's population swelled with Poles, so much so that you were more likely to hear Polish spoken on Joseph Campau than any other tongue."
+George Tysh of the Metro Times wrote, "In the early days of the auto industry, Hamtramck's population swelled with Poles, so much so that you were more likely to hear Polish spoken on Joseph Campau than any other tongue."
 Later waves of immigration brought Albanians, Bosnians, Macedonians, Ukrainians, and Yemenis.
 By 2001 many Bangladeshis, Bosnians, and Iraqi Assyrians were moving to Hamtramck.
-As of 2011 almost one in five Hamtramck residents was Asian (excluding those from South-west Asia).
+As of 2011 almost one in five Hamtramck residents was Asian (excluding those from southwest Asia).
 As of 2003, over 30 languages are spoken in Hamtramck and more than four religions are present.
-The four principal religions are, Islam, Christianity, Hinduism and Buddhism.
+The four principal religions are Islam, Christianity, Hinduism, and Buddhism.

-In June 2013, the city's Human Relations Commission facilitated the raising of flags of 18 countries from which Hamtramck residents emigrated.
-They are displayed on Joseph Campau Street, with an American flag flying at either end.
+In 2013, the city's Human Relations Commission facilitated the raising of flags of 18 countries from which Hamtramck residents emigrated.
+They are displayed on Joseph Campau Street, with a U.S. flag flying at either end.